 digital preservation of information and records that have long-term value.

-An organisation must also be aware of compliance issues when managing text messages.
+An organisation must also be aware of compliance issues when managing text messages and other communications.
 These issues include:

 mandatory requirements under the Public Records Act 2005